 - Restrictions and Requirements: sanctions that involve additional specified conditions, including removal from and restriction of access to specified campus facilities, and/or suspension of computer user account, and recommendation that financial aid and/or campus employment be terminated.

 - Disciplinary Probation: this sanction may be imposed as a result of several minor infractions or a more serious major violation of the Community Standards.
 It is regarded as a probationary term in lieu of possible eviction and may involve an educative aspect.
 Disciplinary Probation is in effect for a minimum of four week.
 If probation status is obtained in Term II, the probation may be continued to the next academic year.

 - Eviction: the University reserves the right in its sole discretion to evict any resident from residence where warranted.

 Many of the offences set out below are also violations of the Code of Student Behaviour and/or Guidelines, Regulations, Policies and Procedures for Student Conduct and Discipline and may be pursued under both sets of regulations.
-The Director, Student and Residence Services may refer alleged violations of the Code and/or Guidelines to Campus Security Services and/or the Discipline Office.
+The Executive Director Student Life may refer alleged violations of the Code and/or Guidelines to Campus Security Services and/or the Discipline Office.

 It is not possible to list every conceivable violation that may be applied under these community standards.
 Violations not listed will be assigned a Section based on the type and severity of the activity.